DSS-Data198/Data198/policies.md

 ### Learning Cooperatively

-We encourage you to discuss course content with your friends and classmates as you are working on your assignments.
+As you work on your assignments, we encourage you to discuss course content with your project partners.
 No matter your academic background, you will learn more if you work alongside others than if you work alone.
 Ask questions, answer questions, and share ideas liberally.

 If some emergency takes you away from the course for an extended period, or if you decide to drop the course for any reason, please don’t just disappear silently!
-You should inform your lab TA and your project partner (if you have one) immediately, so that nobody is expecting you to do something you can’t finish.
+You should inform your TA, Tutor, and project partners immediately, so that nobody is expecting you to do something you can’t finish.

 ## Academic Honesty

 You must write your answers in your own words, and you must not share your completed work.
 The exception to this rule is that you can share everything related to a project with your project partners and turn in one project between all of you.

 Please read Berkeley's [Code of Conduct](https://sa.berkeley.edu/code-of-conduct) carefully.
-Penalties for academic misconduct in are severe and include reporting to the [Center for Student Conduct](https://sa.berkeley.edu/conduct).
+Penalties for academic misconduct are severe, and include reporting to the [Center for Student Conduct](https://sa.berkeley.edu/conduct).
 They might also include a NP in the course or even dismissal from the university.
 It's just not worth it!

-When you need help, reach out to your TA and tutor. **You are not alone!** Instructors and staff are here to help you succeed.
-We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.
+When you need help, reach out to your TA and tutor. **You are not alone!** Directors and staff are here to help you succeed.
+We expect that you will work with integrity and with respect for other members of the class, just as staff will work with integrity and with respect for you.

 Finally, know that it's normal to struggle.
 Berkeley has high standards, which is one of the reasons its degrees are valued.
 Everyone struggles even though many try not to show it.
 Even if you don't learn everything that's being covered, you'll be able to build on what you do learn, whereas if you cheat you'll have nothing to build on.
-You aren't expected to be perfect; it's ok not to get an A.
+You aren't expected to be perfect.

 ## A Parting Thought

 The main goal of the course is that you should learn, and have a fantastic experience doing so.
 Please keep that goal in mind throughout the semester.
-Welcome to Data 198: Introduction to Real World Data Science!
+Welcome to Data Science Society at Berkeley's Data 198: Introduction to Real World Data Science!